alexnardini/FLAM3_for_SideFX_Houdini/README.md

 From there to the final image it is left to the users ( aka points rendering ).
 With Houdini integrated Karma renderer you will be able to render the generated fractal flames in nearly real time.

+### Karma render Note:

+Karma viewport renders do not use any density estimator neither any log density display ( a form of tone mapping ) that instead are present in other applications.
+It does brighten up the high density areas instead ( more points, more bright ) while using the raw color coming from the palette the flame is currently using.

+A custom shader could in theory implement a log density display and some form of density estimator.

 `Karma interactive rendering in the Houdini's viewport.`
 ![FLAM3HOUDINI Karma rendering viewport](https://github.com/alexnardini/FLAM3/blob/main/img/FLAM3H_Hviewport_Karma_H19.jpg)